izaz97778/AFB/README.md

-Here's a clean and complete README.md for your Telegram Forwarding Bot with MongoDB tracking and floodwait handling:

----

 # 📤 Telegram Auto Forward Bot

 A powerful Telegram bot that auto-forwards messages from multiple source channels to a target channel.